Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/setup-customize-alerts.md

 ---
-title: Configure an SMTP server and customize email for alerts and feedback requests in TFS
+title: Configure an SMTP server
-description: Configure an SMTP server and customize email for alerts and feedback requests in TFS ms.assetid: f49fce23-2808-450b-a2de-7d5a83401d30 ms.manager: douge ms.author: elbatk
+description: Configure an SMTP server and customize email for alerts and feedback requests in TFS ms.manager: douge ms.author: elbatk
 author: elbatk